We offer services over and above those normally delivered within GP Practices:

 An Advanced Practice Nurse (ANP) is a registered nurse who has the expert knowledge and clinical competencies needed for complex decision making.
 Our ANPs work with the patient's GP and practice to improve care and to ensure that admission to hospital is made only where it is the best option for the patient.
 This also reduces pressure on GPs freeing them for complex work in the practice.
 These services (also known as “Vulnerable Adult Wrap Around Services”) are now provided 7 days a week and complement other services commissioned both locally and nationally to ensure the best possible care and care planning for this group of patients.

 An anticoagulation therapy management service for patients receiving warfarin therapy is delivered in a GP practices and, when needed, at home for patients registered to GP practices in Easington, giving people choice of the type and location of treatment.
-South Durham Health holds the contract for this service on behalf of thirteen practices, and two more practices within the South Durham Health federation (Ferryhill and Chilton Medical Practice and Bewick Crescent Surgery) also provide the service.
+South Durham Health holds the contract for this service on behalf of thirteen practices, Bewick Crescent Surgery also provide this service.

 The South Durham practices providing this service are:

 Horden Group Practice

 East Durham Medical Group